Aviva: History

 On 13 April 2015, Aviva completed the £5.6 billion all share takeover of Friends Life Group.
 Andy Briggs, then group chief executive of Friends Life, became CEO of Aviva UK Life, with Mark Wilson continuing as CEO of the enlarged Aviva Group.
 In July 2016, Aviva froze withdrawals from the Aviva Investors Property Trust because of a lack of liquidity after Britain's vote to leave the European Union on 23 June.
 In September 2017, Aviva agreed to sell its Italian joint venture Avipop Assicurazioni to Banco BPM for US$312.01 million (€265 million).

 In March 2018, Aviva, controversially, announced that it "had the ability" to cancel its irredeemable preference shares at par.
 This caused a wider sell off in the preference share market in the United Kingdom.
 Also in March 2018 the company announced to spend around £600 million on so called "bolt on" acquisitions, that are in "Poland, Turkey, anywhere we have existing markets".

 In October 2018, Mark Wilson agreed to step down as CEO with immediate effect, with Adrian Montague taking interim control of the company, pending Wilson's formal departure in 2019.
 Maurice Tulloch was appointed CEO in March 2019; however, he stood down in July 2020 for family health reasons and was replaced by Amanda Blanc, who previously served as an Independent Non-Executive Director of the company.

-In November 2020, Avivia sold its stake in their Indonesian company Astra Aviva Life and their Hong Kong division.
+Also in July 2020, Aviva completed the sale of Friends Provident International Limited (FPIL) to RL360º.
+In November 2020, Aviva sold its stake in their Indonesian company Astra Aviva Life and their Hong Kong division.

 In 2021, Aviva sold its French operations to Aéma Groupe.
 As part of the deal, Aviva agreed to indemnify Aéma against potential legal liabilities to Max-Hervé George.
-In May, Aviva completed the sale of its Turkish business, followed by businesses in Italy (Aviva Italia Holding) and Poland in December 2021.
+In May, Aviva completed the sale of its Turkish business, followed by businesses in Italy (Aviva Italia Holding), Poland and Vietnam in December 2021.

+In April 2023, Aviva terminated its membership of the Confederation of British Industry in response to allegations made by former employees of sexual harassment and rape at the business group.

+In September 2023, it was announced Aviva had acquired the London-headquartered life insurance company, AIG Life Limited from Corebridge Financial for £460 million.

+In November 2023, Aviva acquired a Canadian vehicle replacement insurance business, Optiom, for £100 million (US$126 million).

+In December 2024, Aviva agreed to acquire Direct Line Group for £3.7 billion, nearly a month after its previous bid of £3.3bn was rejected.

+On 1 July 2025, Aviva completed the acquisition of Direct Line Group.

 Operations

 Aviva's main activities are the provision of general and life insurance, long term savings products and fund management services.
-The group has around 31,000 employees and 18 million customers.
-Aviva Investors has £263 billion assets under management.
+The group has around 23,000 employees and 25.2 million customers.
+Aviva Investors has £253 billion assets under management as of 14 August 2025.